cristianoliveira/jafregle/README.md

 Jafregle
 =====================
 Java Free Google Translate ou Jafregle

-Simple unoficial free google translate api.
+Simple unoficial free google translate lib.

-Clone and Run
+Cloning and Building
 ====

-You need Java 1.6 or greater installed to use this.

-Using jar:
+You can build the project with gradle.

 ```
  git clone git@github.com:CristianOliveiraDaRosa/jafregle.git

  cd jafregle

- java -jar jafregle.jar "Hello World!"
+ gradle buildJar

 ```

-Using on code:
+The jar is going to build inside of "build" folder.

+Add the jar in your project and use:
 ```
 Jafregle.translate("Hello world!", Jafregle.Language.ENGLISH, Jafregle.Language.PORTUGUESE)

+//Output: Olá mundo.

 ```